-For more details about Software Testing, you can refer SOFTWARE TESTING: A BRIEF GUIDE.
+For more details about Software Testing, you can refer to SOFTWARE TESTING: A BRIEF GUIDE.

 Necessity Of Software Testing

-Now it’s time to understand the necessity of Software Testing.
-As we all make mistakes, in that some of those mistakes are unimportant, but some of them are expensive or dangerous.
-So for this, we need to check everything and anything we produce because there is a risk of making mistakes at any point of time.
+Now, it’s time to understand the necessity of Software Testing.
+As we all make mistakes, some of those mistakes are unimportant, but some of them are expensive or dangerous.
+So for this, we need to check everything and anything we produce because there is a risk of making mistakes at any point in time.

-Since we assume that our work may have some mistakes, hence it is our duty to recheck things before taking the final call.
-Some of the mistakes come from bad assumptions and blind spots, so it might make same mistakes on rechecking.
+Since we assume that our work may have some mistakes, it is our duty to recheck things before taking the final call.
+Some of the mistakes come from bad assumptions and blind spots, so we could make the same mistakes on rechecking.
 Hence, we may not notice the flaws in what we have done.